factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/optimistic-locking.md

 In certain cases you might want to access the facts that were published inside the attempt block.
 Similar to the `org.factcast.factus.Factus#publish` method that has overloads where you can specify a `Function<Fact, T> resultFn`, you can pass a similar `resultFn` or simply a `Runnable` to the `attempt` method.
-After successful publication this function will be called with a `List<Fact>` containing the published facts (in order they were published in).
+After successful publication this function will be called with a `List<Fact>` containing the published facts (in the order of publication).
 The return value of the function will be returned by the `attempt` method.

 ```java